nitin2001581402/Companies-Directory-Project/README.md

 Companies Directory App

 This Companies Directory App is built with React and Vite.
 It allows users to search and filter company details.
 The app fetches real-time data from the Companies API and displays important information such as company name, category, industry, location, and description.
 This Companies Directory App is built with React.
-It allows users to search and filter companies.
-The app fetches real-time data from the Companies API and displays important information such as company name, type, and details.
+It allows users to search and filter companies by type or category.
+The app fetches real-time data from the Companies API and displays important information such as company name, industry, and company type.

 Screenshots

-Below are the screenshots of the app showing the companies in different categories:
+Below are the screenshots of the app showing the companies from different categories:

 IT Companies	Finance Companies

-Features
+(Add IT companies screenshot)	(Add finance companies screenshot) Features

-Real-time company data.
+Real-time company updates.

-Displays company name, industry, and description.
+Displays company name, industry, category, and description.

 Dynamic filtering based on category or type.